-Since the maximal truncation threshold $R^{\delta}$ is intricately linked to the noise level $\delta$ of the perturbed boundary measurement $\Lambda^{\delta}_{\sigma}$, the higher noise level will lead to lower-contrast D-bar reconstructions.
-Aiming to improve the reconstruction quality, the technique introduced in \cite{hamilton2018deep, hamilton2019beltrami} serves as a spatial domain post-processing method.
-In this approach, the neural network with a U-net \cite{ronneberger2015u} architecture is directly applied to the regularized D-bar reconstruction $\sigma_{R^\delta}(z)$.
-They employed a well-established U-net $f_{\Theta}(\cdot)$ to model the relationship between the regularized D-bar reconstruction $\sigma_{R^\delta}(z)$ and the ground truth $\sigma(z)$ by minimizing the $L_2$ loss function
+\textbf{Deep D-bar Method.} To improve the reconstruction quality, the learning-based spatial domain post-processing method was introduced in \cite{hamilton2018deep, hamilton2019beltrami}.
+In this approach, the U-Net \cite{ronneberger2015u} is directly applied to the regularized D-bar reconstruction $\sigma_{r}(z)$.
+The well-established U-Net $f_{\Theta}(\cdot)$ is employed to model the relationship between the regularized D-bar reconstruction $\sigma_{r}(z)$ and the ground truth $\sigma(z)$ by minimizing the $L_2$ loss function

-Note that selecting the truncation radius ${R^\delta}$ for the input data $\sigma_{R^\delta}(z)$ holds immense significance in determining the generalization ability of this post-processing model.
-An ill-suited choice of $R^{\delta}$ results in deceptive artifacts or highly blurred D-bar reconstructions, thereby undermining the generalization ability of the learning-based approach.
-To tackle this challenge, we have proposed a so-called dual-domain deep D-bar method, which will be thoroughly investigated in the next section.